-where k is a factor that depends on the how the visibilities are weighted during inversion (typically $\sim 1$ ; see Figure 7.5) and $L{max}$ is the longest baseline in the array.
+where k is a factor that depends on the how the visibilities are weighted during inversion (typically ~ 1 ; see Figure 7.5) and L{max} is the longest baseline in the array.

 Another important limitation of interferometric array observations is insensitivity to large angular scales.
 This insensitivity arises because interferometric arrays alone cannot sample spatial frequencies lower than those sampled by a baseline equal to an antenna diameter.
 In effect, visibilities at locations on the (u, v) plane at or near its origin are not sampled, leading to the so-called zero-spacing problem.
 The lack of sensitivity to larger scale emission due to the zero-spacing problem biases the resulting image to the compact, small-scale emission of the true sky brightness distribution.
-As a guideline, the interferometer image has a maximum recoverable scale given roughly by:
+As a guideline, the interferometer image has a maximum recoverable scale given roughly by (see section 7.6 for the operational MRS definition):

 Maximum Recoverable Scale =

-$$\theta{MRS} \approx 0.6 \lambda / L{min}$$
+$$\theta{MRS} \approx 0.6\lambda/L{min}$$

 , (3.28)

-where $L{min}$ is the minimum baseline in the array configuration.
-Strictly speaking, for an input Gaussian visibility distribution of FWHM $\theta{MRS}$ , the ratio of the brightness at source center of an image made by an array with $L{min}$ to the same made with no central hole in its visibility sampling (i.e., no zero spacing problem) is $1/e^1$ .
+where L{min} is the minimum baseline in the array configuration.
+Strictly speaking, for an input Gaussian visibility distribution of FWHM θ{MRS} , the ratio of the brightness at source center of an image made by an array with L{min} to the same made with no central hole in its visibility sampling (i.e., no zero spacing problem) is $1/e^1$.
 The smallest baseline possible in an array occurs when two antennas are adjacent to each other.
 Of

-&lt;sup>1see Wilner, D.J., Welch, W.J.
+$^{^{1} \}mathrm{see}$ Wilner, D.J., Welch, W.J.
 1994, ApJ, 427, 898

-Figure 3.6: Examples of spatial filtering using the CASA task simobserve on notional ALMA configurations for Cycle 9.
+Figure 3.6: Examples of spatial filtering using the CASA task simobserve on notional ALMA configurations for Cycle 11.
 Panel a (upper left): An optical image of the galaxy M51 used as a template for a true sky brightness distribution for the simulations.
-The frequency of the emission has been changed to 100 GHz, the image size has been scaled to $\sim 3' \times 3'$ , and its declination has been changed to -40° to allow ALMA observations to be simulated.
-For the simulations, the galaxy was "observed" over a mosaic of 33 pointings, for $\sim 10$ hours in total.
+The frequency of the emission has been changed to 100 GHz, the image size has been scaled to $\sim 3' \times 3'$, and its declination has been changed to $\sim 40^{\circ}$ to allow ALMA observations to be simulated.
+For the simulations, the galaxy was "observed" over a mosaic of 33 pointings, for ~ 10 hours in total.
 The resulting dirty images were CLEANed.
 Panel b (upper right): The high-resolution image of the galaxy obtained when observed in the ALMA C43-6 notional configuration with maximum baseline of 2516.9 m, respectively.
-The resulting synthesized beam is $\sim 0.47''$ and the maximum recoverable scale is $\sim 4''$ .
+The resulting synthesized beam is $\sim 0.47''$ and the maximum recoverable scale is $\sim 4''$.
 Panel c (lower left): Medium-resolution image of the galaxy when observed in the ALMA C43-4 notional configuration with maximum baseline of 783.5 m, respectively.
-The resulting synthesized beam is $\sim 1.3''$ and the maximum recoverable scale is $\sim 11''$ .
+The resulting synthesized beam is $\sim 1.3''$ and the maximum recoverable scale is $\sim 11''$.
 Panel d (lower right): Low-resolution image of the galaxy when observed in ALMA notional configuration C43-1 with maximum baselines of 160.7 m, respectively.
-The resulting synthesized beam is $\sim 4.3''$ and the maximum recoverable scale is $\sim 28''$ .
+The resulting synthesized beam is $\sim 4.3''$ and the maximum recoverable scale is $\sim 28''$.